 They’re unlikely to change in any significant way following a trip to the seaside.
 But if they save someone from drowning while they’re there, or fail to save them, they will almost certainly arrive home with their internal make-up altered.

 Now, when a fictional character undergoes such a momentous experience, there are three possible outcomes…

 1. No Change

-Imagine a story in which a character wakes up in the morning and goes to work to discover they have been fired.
+Imagine a story in which a character goes to work and gets fired.

-If characters aren’t altered by the novel’s events, not even a little, then the events they experience are simply not big enough.
+If the events don’t affect a character, not even a little, then the events they experience are simply not big enough.

 By “big,” I don’t mean there has to be explosions and car chases.
 A scene showing a family sitting down for a meal has just as much potential for drama as the same family aboard a hijacked airliner.

 It’s simply that the events, whether large or small, dramatic or quieter in nature, should have consequences for the characters concerned.